TylerLaBree/tau-genie-signal-analysis/README.md

 # tau-efficiency

-Various tools for analyzing DUNE tau events
+Various tools for analyzing DUNE tau events.

+See `run.py` for an example of how to get started.